P0171 OLDSMOBILE - Fuel Trim System Lean Bank 1

-Labor: 1.0The cost of diagnosing the P0171 OLDSMOBILE code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P0171 OLDSMOBILE code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P0171 OLDSMOBILE code detected?- Fuel injection system does not operate properly.
+When is the code detected?- Fuel injection system does not operate properly.

 - The amount of mixture ratio compensation is too small.
 (The mixture ratio is too lean.)

 - Engine Light ON (or Service Engine Soon Warning Light)

 - Excessive Fuel Consumption